dgageot/simplelenium/README.md

 there you are, back into timing hell, with false negative tests.
 You don't want that.
 Trust me.

-The Simplelenium way of doing this is using this syntax:
+Here's the Simplelenium way of doing this:

 ```java
 find("...").should().match(element -> /* Test something on every element found /*);